DynamicDevices/CheerTunes/README.md

 Then tweet something like the example above, you will see an MQTT message received with the Spotify URI and it should play.

 **NOTE**: The script does not currently automatically start playing tunes on your Spotify account as that could be very irritating.
 You must **first** already be playing some tune on either the local system or some other Spotify device and playback will switch to the new UID

+# Feedback

+If you have ideas on how we can improve CheerTunes please contribute to the [discussion](https://github.com/DynamicDevices/cheertunes/discussions)